yegodm/hello-world/README.md

 This is an asynchronuous verion of starting with something.
 Since there is no acknowledgement sent back it may never finish as well as never start.
 Proudly presented by ![yegodm](/resources/yegodm-avatar.jpg).
+And the picture does not look well-aligned because it does not matter.